raspberrypilearning/party-game/en/step_3.md

 [[[microbit-random-numbers]]]

-You might only want to let some code run if a player has completed a task.
+You might have some code that only runs if a player has completed a task.

 [[[microbit-flags]]]